This policy covers electronic materials acquired for the library's collection that are available for use by the Hope College community.

-In many ways, electronic resources are like any other library material and the same selection procedures (e.g., scope, authority, price, etc.) should be used.
+Electronic resources are, in many ways, like any other library material and library staff follow the same selection procedures (e.g., scope, authority, price, etc.).
 There are, however, some unique aspects to electronic resources that must be considered: the accessibility of the data and interface, metadata quality, user privacy policies, the availability of COUNTER use statistics, and perpetual access/archiving rights.